Shriom-Trivedi/node-multithreading/docs/implementation.md

     - 4 other responds when needed i.e when we have some IO operation (db queries, file read/write, network operations)

 4) none of this work for CPU bound operations.
+5) parentPort.postMessage() is the way to communicate with your main thread.